Introduction

 • Move heavy work outside handlers

-Optimising hot paths often delivers the biggest gains.
+Optimising hot paths often delivers the biggest performance gains with minimal code changes.

 Using Web Workers for Heavy Tasks